ENDERSON-MARIN/LARAVEL-SANCTUM-API-AUTH/README.md

 git clone https://github.com/ENDERSON-MARIN/LARAVEL-SANCTUM-API-AUTH

-# Change directory
+# Change directory and open in the text editor

-cd project_dir
+-   cd your-project-directory

-# CONFIGURE YOUR CREDENTIALS DATABASE MYSQL IN THE .ENV FILE:
+-   open in your text editor

+# Configure your credentials database in the .env file:

 -   DB_CONNECTION=mysql
 -   DB_HOST="your database host"